 Although the specific procedure may vary, the hearing process shall generally include the following: (1) call to order by the Chair; (2) introduction of those present; (3) statement of the charge and possible penalties if the charge is proven; (4) presentation of the evidence and testimony in support of the charge, and questioning of witnesses; (5) presentation of evidence and testimony in opposition to the charge (rebuttal), and questioning of witnesses; (6) closing statement(s).
-All questioning of witnesses shall be by the PPAHC Chair unless the Council decides otherwise.
-The accused may question witnesses through written questions submitted to the Chair of the PPAHC who may edit or screen them for appropriateness.
+All questioning of witnesses through written questions submitted to the Chair of the PPAHC who may edit or screen them for appropriateness.